juafrlo/Gem-Collector-with-Gosu/README.txt

 		" = Grass
 		e = Enemy
 		x = Gem
 	The keys are the cursors to move left, right and jump.
+You have to install the gosu gem, version 0.7.17, with the command "gem install gosu -v=0.7.17".
 To play, just type "ruby main.rb" on your console.
 Have fun!

 == ABOUT THE CREATOR